 Greece is a popular European summer destination and taking a trip to one of the Greek islands is on many travelers’ bucket list.
 Besides Santorini, which is probably the most popular and touristy island of them all, Mykonos probably holds the title of 2nd for the general visitor but definitely takes the lead of the Greek Island gay hotspot.
 Mykonos has for decades been a getaway for gays as it became open and more liberal than Athens and all of the surrounding islands.
 The gay scene has developed over the years and since 2009, Mykonos has hosted the XLSIOR festival, now one of the most popular summer circuit festivals in Europe.

 We visited Mykonos back in 2012 and had a great time and would recommend it to any gay traveler – especially one looking for a great party scene.
 The old town is impressive with Little Venice lining the water and its gay beaches are great for relaxing and mingling.
-But with the popularity and over-development of the island often comes crowded streets, packed beaches and extremely high prices.
+Mykonos offers countless things to do, but with the popularity and over-development of the island often comes crowded streets, packed beaches and extremely high prices.
 We won’t tell you not to go to Mykonos, because frankly you should and you’ll probably love it.
 But if you’re planning to go all the way to this gay hotspot, why not considering adding on a couple days to one of its neighbors?

 Selecting an Island